ERSTE Foundation Library

 For your information

-Due to the decision of the Austrian federal government announced on 10 March 2020 to prevent the further spread of the coronavirus (COVID-19), to protect your health, ERSTE Foundation will close access to ERSTE Foundation Library and its co-working space until 3 April 2020.
+Due to the decision of the Austrian federal government announced on 10 March 2020 to prevent the further spread of the coronavirus (COVID-19), to protect your health, ERSTE Foundation will close access to ERSTE Foundation Library and its co-working space until further notice.

 Loans and returns